Online Dating: Smart and Safe Use Tips

 Over the last couple decades, more and more of us have turned to a dating website for help.
-Even to the point of apps like Tinder that allow you to speed through dozens of potential dates in a matter of minutes.
+Even to the point of top rated dating sites that allow you to speed through dozens of potential dates in a matter of minutes.
 No doubt, if you’re determined to find a new mate, you can now locate lots of potentials targets with almost no effort.

 But of course with all that ease comes some risk.
 Is the person really who they say they are?
 What’s their background like?
 Is that even their picture, and if it is, was it taken recently or ten years ago?
 While dating apps and websites do pose risks, there are some simple tips you can use to make their use smart and safe.

 In case you didn’t know it, searching on Google isn’t just for words and phrases.
 You can search for images.
 There are two ways this is important to you.
 One is about your potential date.
 The other is about you.

 When you see your potential date’s photo, download it and then go to the image search function on Google.
 That will tell you if the image has appeared anywhere else on the web.
 Which is a good start to finding out about what else he or she may have been into recently.